Skip to content

 Okinawa in Japan – the oldest women in the country

 The Okinawans are also known for their outstanding optimism and do not make life unnecessarily difficult for themselves, which is why they are among the happiest people in the world.
-Finding your calling and your place in life are considered the highest goal, whereas material success is of less importance.
+Finding one's calling and place in life is considered the highest goal, whereas material success is of lesser importance.

 Ogliastra in Sardinia – the oldest men in the world

-They also have special respect for the elders in the society.
+They also have special respect for the oldest in society.
 In their culture, prestige increases with age.
-Laughing together and a glass of red wine or two are just as much a part of everyday life as exercise and hard physical work.
-It is the least populous and at the same time the longest-lived region in the country with the largest number of people over 100 years old.
-All over Italy.
+Laughing together and the odd glass of red wine are as much a part of everyday life as exercise and hard physical work.
+It is the least populated and at the same time longest-living region in the country, with the largest number of people over 100 years old.
+In all of Italy.
 Men in particular seem to have found a fountain of youth here.

 Loma Linda in California – Faith and a predominantly plant-based diet

-In the small town of Loma Linda in southern California there are particularly many members of the Seventh-day Adventists - a free church.
+The small town of Loma Linda in southern California is home to a particularly high number of members of the Seventh-day Adventist Church - a non-denominational church.
 This Christian religious community has long been the subject of intensive research.
 The Adventist Health Study has been investigating for 40 years whether there is a connection between Adventist diet and life expectancy.
-Buettner reports that they live four to 10 years longer than the average Californian.
+Buettner reports that they live four to ten years longer than the average Californian.

 The Nicoya Peninsula in Costa Rica – healthy eating and social contacts

-Life in Nicoya is also characterized by special water, which is rich in calcium and magnesium and is said to protect against heart disease and promote strong bones.
+Life in Nicoya is also characterized by special water, which is rich in calcium and magnesium is and thus protect against heart disease and promote strong bones.
 In addition to eating habits, Buettner also attributed the residents' longevity to their social life.
 They meet and support each other with their children and grandchildren.
 Even people over 100 are fully integrated into social life and are regularly visited by their neighbors.

-According to Peter Attia, the path to longevity leads primarily through physical exercise.
+According to Peter Attia, the path to longevity is primarily through physical exercise.

 Common characteristics of the Blue Zones

-Five regions that have major cultural and climatic differences.
+Five regions that have great cultural and climatic differences.
 But what do they have in common?
-Naturally, Dan Buettner also asked himself this question.
-The first thing his team noticed was that the people in the Blue Zone live somewhat isolated – on islands, peninsulas, in mountainous areas or small towns.
-Nevertheless, they have modern medical care.
-The Blue Zones are also located in subtropical to tropical regions, and residents are on average a lot of sunlight exposed, so that a vitamin D deficiency rarely occurs.
-This is advantageous, especially since researchers believe that too little vitamin D shortens lifespan.
+Dan Buettner naturally asked himself this question.
+First of all, his team noticed that the people in the Blue Zone living in some sense of isolation – on islands, peninsulas, mountainous areas or small towns.
+Nevertheless, they have a modern medical care.
+The Blue Zones are also located in subtropical to tropical regions, and the residents are on average a lot of sunlight Vitamin D deficiency is rare.
+This is advantageous, especially since researchers believe that too little vitamin D the service life is shortened.

 Sources